robcronin/sls-bdd-python-optimised-ci/README.md

     - Update features/environment.py with your domain name e.g. `https://xxxxxxxxxx.execute-api.eu-west-2.amazonaws.com/dev`
 - Run: `yarn test:behave`
 - For debugging with print statements you need to add a newline for all prints to avoid it being overwritten by behave (i.e. `print('Message here\n')`)

+## Running on CI

+This repo is set up to run with [CircleCI](https://circleci.com/) although any CI platform should work

+It will run 2 builds:
+    - `build-with-no-lock`: will create a brand new stack, run the BDD tests and then teardown the stacck
+    - `build-with-lock`: (based on[bdd-lock-table repo](https://github.com/robcronin/bdd-lock-table)) will attempt to claim an existing stack or else make a new one, run the BDD tests and then release the stack back into circulation

+If a stack is availble this typically brings the build time from 2:40 to 1:10

+### Setup

+- Configure your CI and add the following environment variables to your CI:
+    - `BDD_LOCK_ENDPOINT`: The root of your deployed endpoints e.g. `https://xxxxxxxxxx.execute-api.eu-west-2.amazonaws.com/dev`
+    - `BDD_LOCK_AUTH_TOKEN`: The password you generated and stored in ssm
+    - `REPO_NAME`: your repo name